SaturnKai/CampusExporter/README.md

+# Update (September 2025)

+This repository has been archived as a no longer have access to Infinite Campus to update it.

+## Campus Exporter (Original)

 Infinite Campus Inbox Exporter is a program I wrote in C# that allows you to export your Infinite Campus inbox into a backup folder.
 This tool can be used for archiving your inbox as a backup.